MadeInTexasLLC/MakeraCarveraCNC/How-To-Increase-Work-Area.md

 - Step #3c: Align the masking tape placed on the stock to the masking tape placed on the bed, and then sandwich the glue between the two.

 **IMPORTANT**: During Step #3c, use the side of the Automatic Tool Changer (ATC) as a make-shift straight edge to help properly align your stock whilst adhering it to the bed.
 **NOTE**: This How-To will not go into depth on specific glues/masking tape to use.
-The most beginner-friendly and budget-friendly option I have experienced, coupled with the auto-leveling capabiltiies of the Carvera, I have chosen to use **Sctoch Beige 2in Wide Masking Tape** and **Gorilla Glue Sticks** with a **Bauer Hot Glue Gun**.
+The most beginner-friendly and budget-friendly option I have found specifically for the Carvera would be to use **Sctoch Beige 2in Wide Masking Tape** and **Gorilla Glue Sticks** with a **Bauer Hot Glue Gun**.
 Details on this choice will be explored in a separate file in this repository.

 ### **Step #4 Use the manual XYZ Probe**

+[START HERE](https://www.youtube.com/watch?v=yNCbZI0ndpA&list=PL7zu0ucQCuYRTigCJ4nqRrI0TIhcHHbZl&index=8) if you've never used the XYZ Probe before, then return to Step #4a.

 - Step #4a: Connect and orient your XYZ Probe to sit flush against the top LEFT corner of your stock.
 - Step #4b: Move the tool head (with the correct tool) until it is hovering over the center of the XYZ Probe.
 - Step #4c: Connect the magnetic wire head to the tool head.